devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 ```
 This implementation is trivial.
 We just fill the required variables of the struct timeval with our counter variables and return 0 to indicate success.

-### Implementing the timer interrupt
+## Implementing the timer interrupt
 In order to implement the timer interrupt, I use the [stm32g4xx_hal library](https://github.com/STMicroelectronics/stm32g4xx_hal_driver) from STMicroelectronics.
-The hal provides an [example implementation](https://github.com/STMicroelectronics/stm32g4xx_hal_driver/blob/master/Src/stm32g4xx_hal_timebase_tim_template.c) of a timer interrupt, that is executed every 1ms.
+The HAL provides an [example implementation](https://github.com/STMicroelectronics/stm32g4xx_hal_driver/blob/master/Src/stm32g4xx_hal_timebase_tim_template.c) of a timer interrupt, that is executed every 1ms.

 We just have to call the `on_microseconds_passed` function from the interrupt handler: